apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 15th, 2016: Apache Jackrabbit 2.8.3 released
+Apache Jackrabbit 2.8.3 is a patch release that contains fixes and improvements over the previous 2.8.x release.
+See the [downloads](downloads.html#v2.8) page for more details.

 #### September 13th, 2016: Apache Jackrabbit 2.13.3 released
 Apache Jackrabbit 2.13.3 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the